kjaymiller/kjaymiller/content/four-beginner-friendly-keyboard-maestro.md

 tags: Youtube
 ---

-[Keyboard Maestro] is the most versatile automation tool you can get for the Mac.
+[Keyboard Maestro][keyboard maestro] is the most versatile automation tool you can get for the Mac.
 That said, getting started always seems like a challenge.

 This video gives you **4 Keyboard Maestro Macros** that show off some essential actions that you can use to build simple, yet amazing actions.

-[Keyboard Maestro]
+[Keyboard Maestro][keyboard maestro]

 Honorable Mentions: